 Do you have solutions for tooth grinding?

-Yes, Dr. Colkmire can recommend a night guard or other oral appliance to help if you’re a tooth grinder.
+Yes, Dr. Colkmire and Dr. Shafi can recommend a night guard or other oral appliance to help if you’re a tooth grinder.
 This will help to alleviate pain in your jaws when you wake up.
 It may also reduce persistent headache.
 If you’re grinding your teeth in your sleep (called bruxing), it will damage your teeth by wearing them down, and it can also damage your jaw joints and affect your hearing.
 Be sure to talk to Dr. Colkmire if you suspect or know that you have been grinding your teeth.

 Is an oral cancer screening part of my exam?